qMarkEr/KFU-MISC/README.md

-# Different algos related to information theory
+# Different algos related to information theory and syberceurity

 ### Made for university projects with C# and WPF or WinForms
 ***
 ## Projects
 - Enigma machine with UI
-- Entropy of images and compression the text from the .fb2 file
+- Entropy of images and compression (LZW, Huffman) the text from the .fb2 file
-- Gradient descent with excel dataset example
+- Gradient descent with excel dataset example (prediction by using statictics)

 ## Examples
 ### Enigma